ishtms/learn-nodejs-hard-way/Readme.md

 # Learn Node.js by building a backend framework

+> There’s going to be 0 dependencies for our backend framework, as well as our logging library.
+Everything will be done using vanilla Node.js, the hard-way (the best way to learn).

+> This is still in a very early stage.
+It consists of almost 2-3% of the total content which it intends to cover.
+There will also be an pdf version of this to download, as well as a website for the documentation.

 I've found that one of the best ways to get a handle on a new concept is to start from scratch.
 Begin with nothing, and build it up yourself.
 This approach lets you not only learn how it works, but also understand _why_ it works that way.

 This isn't your average Node.js tutorial or guide.
 It's a detailed walkthrough that shows you how to create a backend framework from the ground up while getting a solid grasp of Node.js's inner workings and it’s standard library.